PrimeDAO/prime-deals-dapp/README.md

     FIREBASE_APP_ID=      # appId
     ```

-2. Use Firebase emulator for development
+2. Use Firebase emulators for development
-    1. Run `npm run firebase` to start firebase emulator
+    1. Run `npm run firebase` to start firebase emulators
+        1. It will output information about running firebase emulators.
+Make sure that Authentication, Functions and Firestore emulators are running.
+Emulator UI should be available at http://localhost:4000
-        1. It will output URLs for the locally deployed functions
+        2. It will output URLs for the locally deployed functions

         ```
         functions[us-central1-functionName]: http function initialized
         (http://localhost:5001/${projectId}/us-central1/${functionName}).
         ```

-    2. When running it for the first time copy the outputted URL without the function name (with the last part), for example:
+    2. When running it for the first time copy the outputted functions URL without the function name (with the last part), for example:

         `http://localhost:5001/${projectId}/us-central1`

-    3. Add it to `.env` as `FIREBASE_FUNCTIONS_URL` variable:
+        Add it to `.env` as `FIREBASE_FUNCTIONS_URL` variable:

         `FIREBASE_FUNCTIONS_URL=http://localhost:5001/${projectId}/us-central1`